 \section{Introduction}

-Large language models (LLMs) have enabled the development of agents and systems that combine fuzzy natural-language behavior specification with tools like retrieval and code execution.
-These types of systems raise the question of how LLMs should be ``optimized'' for the best downstream performance within their harness.
-One popular approach for adapting LLMs to downstream tasks is reinforcement learning with verifiable rewards (RLVR), including algorithms such as Group Relative Policy Optimization (GRPO)~\citep{grpo_paper}.
-Such RL methods cast success metrics as a scalar reward observed at the end of each rollout~\citep{lambert2025policy} and use these rewards to estimate gradients for policy improvement.
+Large language models (LLMs) have enabled development of agents and systems that combine fuzzy natural-language specifications with tools like retrieval and code execution.
+This raises the question of how LLMs should be optimized for downstream performance.
+One popular approach is Reinforcement Learning with Verifiable Rewards (RLVR), e.g. with Group Relative Policy Optimization (GRPO)~\citep{grpo_paper}, which treats success metrics as end-of-rollout scalar rewards used to estimate policy gradients~\citep{lambert2025policy}.
 While these RL approaches are effective, they typically require tens of thousands of rollouts in practice to fit new tasks.
-For example, recent works leveraging GRPO across a range of tasks typically use up to hundreds of thousands of rollouts for training~\citep{chen_spectral_2025, wu_reinforcing_2025, zhang_lets_2025, jin_search-r1_2025, si_teaching_2025, wang_acting_2025, java_frugalrag_2025, chen_research_2025, wu_search_2025, sha_sem_2025, lin_knowledgeable-r1_2025, peng_verif_2025, song_r1-searcher_2025}.
+For example, recent works leveraging GRPO typically use up to hundreds of thousands of rollouts for training~\citep{chen_spectral_2025, wu_reinforcing_2025, zhang_lets_2025, jin_search-r1_2025, si_teaching_2025, wang_acting_2025, chen_research_2025, sha_sem_2025, lin_knowledgeable-r1_2025, peng_verif_2025, song_r1-searcher_2025}.
 This sample inefficiency can quickly become a serious bottleneck: many downstream LLM applications invoke expensive tool calls, have limited inference budget for sampling from the LLM itself, or simply cannot finetune the weights of the largest or best-performing LLMs.

-We observe that the rollouts sampled from even highly sophisticated LLM systems can be serialized into traces of natural (and formal) language, as they contain nothing but the instructions of each LLM module, the resulting LLM reasoning chains, tool calls, and potentially the internal workings of the reward function (for example, compiler error messages, before they are collapsed into scalar rewards).
-Because such serialized trajectories can be readily understood by modern LLMs, we argue that \textit{algorithms that learn deliberately in natural language by reflecting on these trajectories} can potentially make much more effective use of the strong language priors that LLMs have, compared with standard RL approaches.
+We observe that rollouts sampled from even highly sophisticated LLM systems can be serialized into traces of natural language: they contain nothing but the instructions of each LLM module, the resulting LLM reasoning chains, tool calls, and potentially the internal workings of the reward function (e.g., compiler error messages, before they are collapsed into scalar rewards).
+Because such serialized trajectories are readily understood by modern LLMs, we argue that \textit{algorithms that learn deliberately in natural language by reflecting on these trajectories} can make more effective use of the strong language priors that LLMs have, compared with standard RL approaches.